How to ask me a question? Send me an email RobertsforCD2@gmail.com

 In Oregon guns are big business so anytime you talk about limiting guns you’re talking about eliminating someone’s job; a job that pays well and is liked by the people that possess them.
 My job is to make jobs and raise wages not take jobs.
 Additionally I’m a gun owner and occasional hunter and I don’t like the idea of anyone limiting my ability to own what I want to and I don’t feel threatened by anyone that has guns.
 If you’re for gun limitations then let the Governor jump on that political grenade at the state level where it’s been fairly effective in other states.
 At the Federal level I’d have no interest in considering it.

-Sorry to burst the Democrat bubble but guns without restrictions are here to stay at least at the federal level.
+Sorry to burst your bubble but guns without restrictions are here to stay at least at the federal level.
 Lets worry about things that are slightly more important in the District like providing our fellow citizens with opportunity and a pay raise instead.

 How can you be an effective leader without any prior political experience?